AdguardTeam/LegalDocs/adguard-wallet.com/privacy/app.html.md

 ## Tracking of External Links

-When you click on external links within the AdGuard Wallet App, the request may be routed through a **Traffic Distribution System (TDS)** for performance tracking or link redirection management.
+When you click on external links within the AdGuard Wallet App, your request may be routed through our **privacy-preserving redirection service** to ensure correct link handling and measure overall performance.

 During this process, we may collect **non-identifiable technical data**, including:

 - Timestamp of the click